128technology/docs/docs/cc_fips_ssr_security_scope.md

 ### Identification, Authentication, and Access Management

-Each user is identified with a username and password, and upon successful verification of the password, a user is assigned to a role defined defined in the user configuration.
+Each user is identified with a username and password, and upon successful verification of the password, a user is assigned to a role defined in the user configuration.
 Users are allowed to change their passwords within the parameters defined on the SSR.
 The passwords are stored in a secure file preventing unauthorized access.
 Passwords entered remotely are not echoed to ensure unauthorized parties may not learn passwords of legitimate Administrators.

 Each user may terminate their own session.
 The SSR also maintains an inactivity timer for each user.
 When the administrator-defined limit is reached, the SSR terminates that session.
 Additionally, a counter records unsuccessful consecutive authentication attempts for local and remote users.
 Protective action is taken when the defined maximum value is exceeded.
-Authentication window can be configured to display a banner informing the users of the sensitive nature of the SSR, and of the sanctions resulting from misuse or abuse of the SSR.
+The Authentication window can be configured to display a banner informing the users of the sensitive nature of the SSR, and of the sanctions resulting from misuse or abuse of the SSR.

 ### SSR Protection